ucsd-cse131/sp22/lectures/05-cobra.md

 ### Motivation: Why booleans?

-In the year 2021, its a bit silly to use
+In the 21st century, its a bit silly to use

 + `0` for `false` and
 + non-zero for `true`.